aaronjconway/aaronconwaylo.com/docs/guides/types-of-approval-letters.md

 Key factors:

 * How you are percieved to the seller.
 Are they concerned about the loan closing?
-* Have you had a thoughrough enough review to catch any potential issues?
+* Have you had a thorough enough review to catch any potential issues?
 * Is the Loan Officer confident in my qualifications?
 * Is the Realtor confident in the approval?